annshita/IoT-Anomaly-Detection-PCA/README.md

 # IoT-Anomaly-Detection-PCA
-IoT Anomaly Detection using PCA and unsupervised larning
+IoT Anomaly Detection using PCA and later supervised and unsupervised learning approaches.